 Additional information about Library services is in the Student Services - Academic Support Services section of this Catalog.

 The College Main Building (Clifton Campus) has a limited number of lockers available for student use.
 Students must provide their own locks.
-Cincinnati State assumes no responsibility for any loss, theft, or damage to lockers, locks, or contents due to fire, trespassers, etc. Each year at the end of the Spring semester, students must remove locks and contents from their lockers so general cleaning and maintenance can be performed.
+Cincinnati State assumes no responsibility for any loss, theft, or damage to lockers, locks, or contents due to fire, trespassers, or other reasons.
+Each year at the end of the Spring semester, students must remove locks and contents from their lockers so general cleaning and maintenance can be performed.

 The Overlook Café is located on the first floor of the ATLC (Clifton Campus).
 Menu planning and food preparation is provided by Midwest Culinary Institute faculty chefs and students.
 The Overlook offers a wide selection of wholesome foods and refreshments, including hot breakfasts and daily lunch and dinner specials, soups, a custom deli station, a salad bar, and a full range of beverages and “grab and go” options.

 Vending facilities are located on the second, third, and fourth floors of the ATLC, the first and third floor lounges in the Main Building, and on the second and third floors of the Health Professions Building.
 If necessary, refunds from vending facilities can be obtained from the cafeteria cashier.